ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 - Custom dock plugins must implement the new hooks (return `true` if nothing extra is required).
 - `Simple(Non)ChargingDock` gained `detector_service_name`, `detector_service_timeout`, and `subscribe_toggle` parameters so a detector service can be triggered only while detections are needed.
-- See [Docking Server](../configuration/packages/configuring-docking-server.md#docking-server) for the updated parameter reference and YAML example.
+- See [Docking Server][docking-server] for the updated parameter reference and YAML example.

 ## Added Corner Smoothing functionality to route_server